Kat9-123/Elite/README.md

 ## Miscellaneous
 If you have any tips, optimisations, etc. Please either message me or make a pull request.

-The code is still relatively messy.
+The code is still relatively messy so any help with that is also greatly appreciated.

 ### Perfomance
 Sadly the performance really isn't great.
 It will probably run on most computers but you will have to tinker a bit with the settings.
+The best solution for the performance problem is <s>being a better programmer</s> probably by utilising the GPU, but I have no idea how to do that...